pakshuang/ai-chat-survey/docs/frontend.md

 ## Initial design

 Our goal was to swiftly deliver a minimal viable product to our users, focusing on both functionality and aesthetics.
 To achieve this, we created low-fidelity wireframes and promptly developed them into a functional web application.
-We tested the app ourselves and gathered user feedback during interviews.
+We tested the app and gathered user feedback during interviews.

 Note that our favicon, selected to illustrate the AI capabilities of our app, is by [Pexelpy](https://freeicons.io/profile/433683) on [freeicons.io](https://freeicons.io).